-Regardless of how much time you spend screening prospects, nightmare tenants can slip through.
-Therefore, it’s almost inevitable that you run into tenant harassment.
+Regardless of how much time you spend screening prospects, nightmare residents can slip through.
+Therefore, it’s almost inevitable that you run into resident harassment.
 What matters is how you handle these tough situations.

-Below, we’ll cover a few examples of potential tenant harassment.
+Below, we’ll cover a few examples of potential resident harassment.
 Then, we’ll walk you through addressing and resolving these issues as quickly and painlessly as possible.

 When you think of harassment, you may imagine verbal abuse, threats, or even attempts to harm you.

-However, tamer actions may still constitute harassment, especially if the tenant intentionally and consistently breaks your lease agreement.
+However, tamer actions may still constitute harassment, especially if the resident intentionally and consistently breaks your lease agreement.

-Here are a few signs your tenant could be harassing you:
+Here are a few signs your resident could be harassing you:

-A tenant who refuses to pay rent or claims they paid rent but did not may constitute harassment.
+A resident who refuses to pay rent or claims they paid rent but did not may constitute harassment.
 Be careful, though, because honest mistakes happen.

-For example, a tenant may attempt to pay you via check, but the check bounces.
+For example, a resident may attempt to pay you via check, but the check bounces.
 This probably is not harassment if it’s the first time ever or in a very long time.